maxjensen/Computational_Methods_lecture_notes/bm3_markdown.md

 col 2 is|center-aligned|2
 col 3 is|right-aligned|3

 ### Code blocks

-In Markdown, we can simply add plain code blocks to display (not evaluating) by inserting triple back quote i.e. ```.
-Double click on the text cell to understand the example:
+In Markdown, you can add plain code blocks (non-evaluating) using triple backticks (`\`\`\``).
+Double-click on the text cell to understand the example:

 ```
 import matplotlib.pyplot as plt
 import numpy as np
 ```

-One can add syntax highlighting by specifying the programming language behind the first set of ```:
+You can add syntax highlighting by specifying the programming language after the opening triple backticks:

 ```python
 import matplotlib.pyplot as plt
 import numpy as np